OblongCheese/old-blog-1/map.md

 <div class="post">
 	<h1 class="pageTitle">Photo Map</h1>
 	<p>Welcome to our world.
+The map will start centred on our most recent photograph.
 You can use your mousewheel or touchpad zoom control to zoom in to the map.
-Click, hold and drag on the map to pan around.
+Click, hold and drag on the map to pan around to find other photos across Europe.
 You can click any photo to see the larger version.</p>

 	<div id="map" style="height: 800px"></div>
 	<script src="lib/fancybox/jquery.fancybox.pack.js"></script>